 - We have a majority vote standard for uncontested director elections. - All of our directors are elected annually.
-We do not have a staggered board. - One or more stockholders representing 10% or more of outstanding shares can call a special stockholders meeting.
+We do not have a staggered board.

 Executive Stock Ownership Guidelines

 We have executive stock ownership guidelines, designed to align executive and stockholder interests.
 For a description of the guidelines applicable to our executive officers and other senior members of management, see "Compensation Discussion and Analysis-Executive Stock Ownership Guidelines" starting on page 47.